Jewelry Alloys

 Vickers Hardness (HV0.5):135135

 Pro Tip: 950PtCo is slightly magnetic and oxidizes when exposed to heat.
-While this might be troubling on the bench, but the oxidation is easily removed.
+While this might be troubling on the bench the oxidation is easily removed.
 950PtCo is often preferred for its ability to cast fine designs and polish more quickly.

 Platinum 95% Ruthenium-Gallium- 5%